withastro/astro/.changeset/quick-onions-leave.md

 - No implicit collections.
 In order to be generated, a collection must be defined in `config.ts`.
 For legacy collections these can just be empty declarations: e.g.`const blog = defineCollection({})`.
 Removing implicit collections means that we can allow content layer collections in `src/content`.
 - The `layout` field is not supported in Markdown
-- Experimental content collection cache is not supported
 - Sort order of generated collections is non-deterministic and platform-dependent.
 - `image().refine()` is not supported
 - the key for `getEntry` is typed as `string`, rather than having types for every entry.